niolabs/docs/docs/getting_started/README.md

   <dt>.. note :  : </dt>
   <dd>Depending on how ``pip`` was installed, the command may be slightly different.
 You can verify the command to call pip by trying ``pip``, ``pip3``, or ``pip3.4`` with the ``--version`` option.
 Also, if you have access to the web hosted nio wheels, you can use ``pip3.4 install http://<URL-of-nio-wheels>``.</dd>
 </dl>
-Now we're going to install the Nio CLI.
-While not required to run Nio, it is helpful for setting up a project and running it:
+Now we're going to install the n.io CLI.
+While not required to run n.io, it is helpful for setting up a project and running it:

     pip3 install nio-cli

 ## Creating and Running a Project ##

 Alright, now it's time for things to get interesting.
-Create a Nio project in your current directory using the CLI we just installed:
+Create a n.io project in your current directory using the CLI we just installed:

     nio new first_project